Ice

 History & Background

 Ice appeared on GitHub in early 2024 as a straightforward SwiftUI project by Jordan Baird.
-It initially attracted modest attention as 'yet another Hidden Bar alternative.'
 The turning point came in May 2024 when security researcher Jeff Johnson discovered that Bartender had been quietly sold to Applause, a company with no track record in Mac utilities.
-Bartender's new privacy policy included language allowing data collection, and the ownership change had happened silently—existing users weren't notified.
-Within days, 'Bartender alternatives' was trending, and Ice's GitHub stars surged from hundreds to thousands.
+Bartender's new privacy policy included language allowing data collection, and the ownership change had happened silently.
+Within days, 'Bartender alternatives' was trending, and Ice's GitHub stars surged into the thousands.
+Since then, Ice has evolved rapidly—from a basic menu bar hider into a full-featured manager with appearance customization, search, and advanced organization features.

 How It Works